oatmiwk/oatmiwk/README.md

-# Hiya!!
-I'm Oats! 👋
+# Hiya, I'm Oats! 🌾
+I'm just a silly little developer that does random work and is enjoying life!<br><br>
-I have been coding in various languages for the past 6+ years but I still suck
+I have been coding in various languages for the past 7+ years but I still suck at it :/<br>
+I mostly do front end development as I like to mainly focus on the UI/UX side of things, on some occasions i'll do some backend work!

-<h2 align="left">Languages I have used</h2>
+## Languages I have used
 <div align="left">
   <img src="https://skillicons.dev/icons?i=lua" height="40" alt="lua logo"  />
   <img width="5" />